webdiscus/pug-loader/README.md

 [![codecov](https://codecov.io/gh/webdiscus/pug-loader/branch/master/graph/badge.svg?token=457T2BK3YN)](https://codecov.io/gh/webdiscus/pug-loader)
 [![node](https://img.shields.io/npm/dm/@webdiscus/pug-loader)](https://www.npmjs.com/package/@webdiscus/pug-loader)

-This [pug-loader](https://www.npmjs.com/package/@webdiscus/pug-loader) render pug templates into HTML to save it in a file or compile pug to template function for usage the pug directly in JavaScript.
+Pug loader renders Pug files into HTML or compiles them into a template function.
-The pug loader can resolve paths and webpack aliases for `extends` `include` `require()`.
+This Pug loader resolves paths and aliases for `extends` `include` `require()`.

-> ⚠️ **HIGHLY RECOMMENDED** to use the [pug-plugin](https://github.com/webdiscus/pug-plugin).\
+> 💡 **RECOMMENDED** to use the [pug-plugin](https://github.com/webdiscus/pug-plugin).\
 > _Pug plugin makes your life a lot easier._
 > _Keep your webpack config clean and clear._
 >
 > This `pug-loader` is already included in the [pug-plugin](https://github.com/webdiscus/pug-plugin).\
 > The `pug-plugin` enable using Pug templates as webpack entry points.\
-> The `pug-plugin` resolve and compile source files of scripts and styles included directly in Pug, without to define them in the webpack entry.
+> The `pug-plugin` resolve and compile source files of scripts and styles required in Pug, without to define them in the webpack entry.
 > You don't need more additional plugins such as `html-webpack-plugin` and `mini-css-extract-plugin`.
 > Pug plugin does everything by itself and much faster.
 >